WMI – Troubleshoot ‘RPC server is unavailable’

 1. Stopped RPC service

-Ensure that the RPC service on the targeted servers are running and accessible.
+Ensure that the RPC service on the targeted servers is running and accessible.

 TROUBLESHOOTLook at the running services on the servers.